top of page

 This recipe keeps it simple — just flour, water, yeast, salt, and a generous pour of good olive oil.
 With minimal ingredients, it lets the natural flavors shine through, creating a dough that's wonderfully soft and full of character.
 The olive oil is key, infusing the bread with a rich, savory flavor and ensuring that golden crust forms beautifully in the oven.

-When it bakes, it transforms into something irresistible: crisp on the outside, with a light, airy texture inside that’s perfect for dipping in your favorite olive oil or balsamic vinegar.
-It's the kind of bread that begs to be shared — whether you're serving it at dinner, using it to make the most delicious sandwiches, or simply tearing off chunks to enjoy while it's still warm from the oven.
-Every bite feels like a little celebration of simple, nourishing goodness.
+When it bakes, it transforms into something irresistible: crisp on the outside, with a light, airy texture inside that pairs perfectly with your favorite dip.
+Whether you're serving it at dinner, using it to make the most delicious sandwiches, or simply tearing off chunks to enjoy while it's still warm from the oven - every bite feels like a little celebration of simple, nourishing goodness.

 Ingredients